 There are some things in life that give you the option to pay annually for a larger up-front fee or make smaller monthly payments.

 Making small monthly payments can be tempting, but you will usually save big time by paying the cost up front.

 For example, you may be able to pay $120 per year ($10 per month) up front or make monthly payments of $14 ($168 per year.)
-That smaller payment may seem better up front but will cost you each month and wind up costing you more money all together.
+That smaller payment may seem better up front but will cost you each month and wind up costing you more money altogether.

-Be smart about programs and services that allow you to pay one large fee up front because chances are it’s a better savings in the long run.
+Be smart about programs and services that allow you to pay one large fee up front because chances are it’s a better saving in the long run.